-The Director assigns all incoming students to teachers.
-To ensure a successful teacher-student relationship, new students are assigned based on factors of personality, prior study, and student goals.
+The director assigns all incoming students to teachers.
+To ensure a successful teacher-student relationship, new students are assigned based on factors of personality, prior study and student goals.
 Whenever possible, returning students continue with the prior teacher.
 The Center keeps detailed records of student progress to facilitate assignment and transfer to a new teacher.
-Parents/students may consult the Director when a new teacher will be assigned; requests are honored when possible.
+Parents/students may consult the director when a new teacher is assigned; requests are honored when possible.
 If parents/students seek a change of teacher, a written request must be submitted to the Director outlining the need for a teacher change.

 Adult group classes, adult private lessons: Enrollment in the Center for Piano Studies is for the duration of the program, by semester or session (Recreational courses).
 No refunds of fees are provided after the first class.

 Children group classes and private lessons: Enrollment in the Center for Piano Studies is for the duration of the academic year.
-A four-week notice of withdraw must be submitted to the Director.
-Tuition will be assessed during the notice period.
-A refund will be given for any remaining tuition beyond the four-week notice.
+A four-week notice of withdrawal must be submitted to the director.
+Tuition is assessed during the notice period.
+A refund is given for any remaining tuition beyond the four-week notice.
 No withdrawal is accepted after April 1.